uncharted-embodied-proof/plan-generator/README.md

   "location": "X",
   "distance": 100,
   "weather": "good",
+  "temperature"; 3,
   "difficulty": 10,
   "id": 1
 }
 ```

 A plan is a listing of world-states to be executed by the operator in order.
 The summary section provide aggregated user-metrics calculate over each state in the listing.
+The stats section provides cumulative running totals as we traverse the plan from start to finish.

 ```
 {